 Do more good with your giving.

-Spring program now enrolling!
+New class forming now!
 Join our Fall 2022 cohort, weekdays October 10 – 21

 CHIP has adapted our flagship Funder Education program into a flexible online High Impact Philanthropy Academy to help donors make the biggest difference possible.
 In the current environment, funders don’t have a minute or a penny to waste.
 CHIP’s High Impact Philanthropy Academy builds on over 13 years of helping funders and grantmakers worldwide achieve greater social impact.
 Our High Impact Philanthropy Academy runs part-time, online for two consecutive weeks to fit into your day.